How to Protect Yourself Against Heat Exhaustion and Heat Stroke

 - Choose a workout that works well with the weather.
 Instead of a run or bike ride, try grabbing a shady area in the park for some low-intensity yoga flows.
 You'll still reap the mental health benefits of spending time outdoors, but avoid the dangers of excess heat.

-Treat it: If you experience any of the warning signs outlined above, or just feel too hot, take these steps:
+If you experience any of the warning signs outlined above, or just feel too hot, take these steps:

 - Take off excess layers and change out of any clingy sweaty clothes.